-- 3.23 The Land is being appropriated to allow for its comprehensive redevelopment as provided for by the planning consent of 30th March 2023.
+- 3.24 The Land is being appropriated to allow for its comprehensive redevelopment as provided for by the planning consent should the submitted planning application be approved.
 The redevelopment of the Land will deliver the planning objectives set out in the London Borough of Waltham Forest's emerging Local Plan, in particular the need to promote good growth and the right development in the right places at the right scale, creating attractive sustainable neighbourhoods as well as new economic opportunities.
-In addition, Avenue Road redevelopment supports the creation of liveable places through increased housing delivery and ensures land optimisation on a key estate in the borough. - d) Have reasonable efforts have been made to secure the release of rights and restrictions that burden the Land? - 3.24 The Council will begin engaging with impacted parties following approval of the recommendations set out in this report.
-It is anticipated that 3 engagement letters will be sent to impacted parties, giving them ample opportunity to comment.

-Under Section 19(2) of the Housing Act 1985, Secretary of State consent is required for the appropriation of Housing Revenue Account land for development purposes.
-A formal request setting out the rationale for the appropriation of land at Avenue Road Estate, to facilitate the proposed development, will be made following Cabinet's approval of the recommendations contained within this report.
-The application for Secretary of State consent will be advanced via an appropriate strategy developed by the Commercial Director of Property in consultation with the Director of Governance and Law which confirms the need for the appropriation of the Land and addresses the considerations and requirements of the Secretary of State.
+In addition, the Priory Court redevelopment supports the creation of liveable places through increased housing delivery and ensures land optimisation on a key estate in the borough. - 3.25 Have reasonable efforts have been made to secure the release of rights and restrictions that burden the Land? - 3.26 Sixty Bricks will begin engaging with impacted parties and will lead on the next stage of the negotiation process following, approval of the recommendations set out in Section 2 of this report and following planning permission should it be granted.
+It is anticipated that 3 engagement letters will be sent to impacted parties, giving them ample opportunity to comment. - 3.27 Under Section 19(2) of the Housing Act 1985, Secretary of State consent is required for the appropriation of Housing Revenue Account land for development purposes.
+A formal request setting out the rationale for the appropriation of land at Priory Court Estate, to facilitate the proposed development, will be made following and subject to Cabinet's approval of the recommendations contained within this report.